-Students selecting this course should be interested in working in a business environment.
-They should be able to use a personal computer.
+Students selecting this course should be interested in working in a kitchen preparing food.
+They should be able to lift and carry equipment, use hand held and larger commercial kitchen equipment.
+Students will be required to attend events and functions out of school hours.
 There will be out of class homework, research activities and assignments.